SHUBHAMspy/react-learning/readme.md

   4. React keeps this tree of elements in memory, and this tree of elements is actually called **Virtual Dom**.

       ### Virtual Dom
-      Virtual DOM is basically a JS Object that represents real dom in memory it is actually the tree of elements that describes the Dom Element and the reason its fast is because reading/writing on real DOM is costly but reading/writing on object is not.
-So reading/writing for any action/event is done on virtual DOM and when any changes are made to virtual DOM it simply changes the real DOM.
+      Virtual Dom is basically a JS Object that represents real Dom in memory it is actually the tree of elements that describes the Dom Element and the reason its fast is because reading/writing on real Dom is costly but reading/writing on object is not.
+So reading/writing for any action/event is done on virtual Dom and when any changes are made to virtual Dom it simply changes the real Dom.

   5. On initial render, React has to insert the full tree into the Dom.
 Which is very expensive process as there is no other way around it.

-  6. If the tree of elements changes due to some state change, which results into a diferent return value and different elements.
+  6. If the tree of elements changes due to some state change, which results into a different return value and different elements.
-  React once again generates a new tree of elements by starting at the root of the component tree and loop downwards to find all components that have been flagged as needing updates.For each flagged component, React will call either `classComponentInstance.render()` (for class components) or `FunctionComponent()` (for function components), and save the render output.And now we have two trees the old tree and the new tree(the virtual dom).
+  React once again generates a new tree of elements by starting at the root of the component tree and loop downwards to find all components that have been flagged as needing updates.For each flagged component, React will call either `classComponentInstance.render()` (for class components) or `FunctionComponent()` (for function components), and save the render output.And now we have two trees the old tree and the new tree(the virtual Dom).

   7. The Next thing to do is to sync the Virtual Dom and real Dom.
-React can't just re-render the whole tree because making changes to the dom is slow and heavy process.
+React can't just re-render the whole tree because making changes to the Dom is slow and heavy process.
   And that is where React does **Reconciliation**.

       ### Reconciliation
-      Reconciliation is the process through which React updates the DOM.
-When a component’s state changes, React has to calculate if it is necessary to update the DOM.
-It does this by creating a virtual DOM and comparing it with the current DOM.
-In this context, the virtual DOM will contain the new state of the component.
+      Reconciliation is the process through which React updates the Dom.
+When a component’s state changes, React has to calculate if it is necessary to update the Dom.
+It does this by creating a virtual Dom and comparing it with the current Dom.
+In this context, the virtual Dom will contain the new state of the component.

       React takes the old tree and compares with the new tree and finds the smallest number of operations to transform one tree into another.
       This is handled by the **Diffing Algorithm**